 Figure 2 Effect of Flushing on Lambing Rate in Sheep Farming

-The improved pregnancy and average number lamb born might also be influenced by the replacement of breedable rams within the flock, as reported in our earlier studies (Chinnathambi & Enbavelan, 2025).
+The improved pregnancy and average number lamb born might also be influenced by the replacement of breedable rams within the flock, as reported in our earlier studies (Chinnathambi andEnbavelan, 2025).
 Beyond flushing, the introduction of improved male germplasm has also played a significant role in enhancing reproductive performance in sheep farming.

 3.2 Supplementing concentrate mixture during critical period – advanced pregnancy

-Fetal growth accelerates during the last trimester of pregnancy, making nutritional supplementation critical during this period.
-If pregnant ewes are underfed, it negatively impacts fetal development, birth weight, colostrum production, and postnatal lamb survival (Anderson et al., 2020).

 Before intervention, the average birth weight of lambs was 2.12 ± 0.04 kg, which is considered low compared to published breed data.
 By introducing 100 g of concentrate feed per ewe per day during the late pregnancy stage, the average birth weight increased to 2.80 ± 0.04 kg (Fig 3), aligning closely with the reported 2.82 ± 0.01 kg for mecheri sheep (Karunanithi et al., 2005).